dyhes/zulip/docs/documentation/openapi.md

 for the API or even basic client-side bindings for dozens of programming languages.

-Zulip's API is described in `zerver/openapi/zulip.yaml`.
-Our aim is for that file to fully describe every endpoint in the Zulip API, and for the Zulip test suite to fail should the API every change without a corresponding adjustment to the documentation.
-In particular, essentially all content in Zulip's [REST API documentation](api.md) is generated from our OpenAPI file.
+Aloha's API is described in `zerver/openapi/zulip.yaml`.
+Our aim is for that file to fully describe every endpoint in the Aloha API, and for the Aloha test suite to fail should the API every change without a corresponding adjustment to the documentation.
+In particular, essentially all content in Aloha's [REST API documentation](api.md) is generated from our OpenAPI file.